AndreaCrotti/personal-blog/src/pycon_impressions.rst

 seems to be designed for giants or for cars, definitively not for human beings without wheels.

+So Thursday I did my first and only tutorial, still slightly KO from the jet-lag and the long trip.
+It started well but it became quite boring in the end, and there wasn't any hands-on session.

+Frankly I don't see the point of a tutorial composed *only* of slides and demos which I can't even possibly reproduce.
+I understand that it's hard to set up and to get something useful done it's not easy, but it's really not fulfilling to watch someone else doing a demo without even understanding what he's doing.

+One possible solution would be to prepare all the boiler-plate code before, and make it available (even before the tutorial) to the people attending.

+With a clear and simply API that abstracts the complicated bits it would much easier to actually get something nice done during the tutorial.

 .. special thanks to the foundation